 The device lands with a thundering crash and the team pours through the doorway, rifles aimed forward, muzzles slicing the air.
 The team leader spots the silhouette of a man through the darkness and prepares to squeeze the trigger, but it is too late.
 The thud of a shot against his own armour is undeniable.
 He falls down dead.

 Airsoft involves shooting your friends with toy guns, but unlike paintball, the plastic BBs in airsoft do not burst apart.
 Some Airsoft guns require diligent firearms training.
 Airsoft is based on the honour system, meaning it is up to each player to acknowledge when they’ve been shot, known as “calling your hits.”
 Get your friends and play today, and at night don’t forget to invite them to join slot games.

 There are two types of airsoft games widely practiced in Canada: mil-sim and skirmish.
 Although neither has a universal set of rules, skirmish is more casual, with participants divided into two teams on opposite sides of an arena.
 The goal is to eliminate all players on the opposing team.

-A mil-sim game is more complex, simulating realistic battlefield situations, and can involve the use of off-road vehicles, pyrotechnics, sound effects and a simulated chain of command.
+A mil-sim game is more complex, simulating realistic battlefield situations, and can involve the use of off-road vehicles, pyrotechnics, sound effects, sometimes AR-15 upper receivers and a simulated chain of command.
 A mil-sim game can last several days, and generally takes place outside of city limits.

 While this scene may resemble a police raid gone wrong, it is actually an elaborate simulation acted out by members of Toronto’s secretive airsoft community.
 A sport similar to paintball, airsoft uses projectile weapons that look identical to real firearms — but instead of bullets, they fire small spheres of plastic called BBs at a significantly slower speed.